-It’s no mystery.
-She works at it.
-She is an extremely focused, precise writer who plans every aspect of every book she writes.
-This is no “off the cuff” writing.
-She doesn’t depend on obvious answers nor use typical genre clichés.
+She is an extremely focused and precise writer.
+She plans every detail of the plot, every twist of the story.
+No “off the cuff” writing.
+She doesn’t depend on obvious answers nor use genre clichés.

 In my opinion, most of today’s creative authoring is happening in fantasy and science fiction.
-General fiction, of which I have read a great deal this year, is a drab place.
-Very little new territory is being explored in the “serious literature” area of the book world.
+General fiction, of which I have read a great deal recently, has become drab and unimaginative.
+Very little new territory is being explored in “serious literature.”
 If you want to read something that’ll knock your socks off, visit another genre.

 I have heard a lot of complaints about the popularity of science fiction and fantasy, that people don’t want to read anything that doesn’t have supernatural creatures or time travel as part of the plot.
 But those who complain might consider the paucity of good books coming out of “main stream” fiction.
 It doesn’t have to be dull, but it so often is.
 And bleak.
 And depressing.
 It’s no wonder that many of us don’t want to go there.

-Ever After was among the most satisfying reads I’ve had in several years.
-It scratched all my literary itches.
-There was magic, love, passion, battles.
-There were complicated relationships, love in bloom, hope, loss, and desperate danger.
+Ever After is a very satisfying read.
+Magic, love, passion, battles.
+Complicated relationships, love in bloom, hope, loss, and danger.
 I mourned the fallen, exalted for the living and dreamed about the future.
 It’s not the only good book I’ve read recently, but it sure is among the top few.